 Next week, instead of a read-along, I hope to bring you the first part of my Guide to OKCupid Dating, with my coauthor Molly Rene.
 In a few weeks, we’ll begin a new read-along, this time of Opening Up by Tristan Taormino.
 Like The Ethical Slut, this book has become one of the most widely respected resources on ethical non-monogamy.
 It is available in paperback, as an audio CD, on the Amazon Kindle (where I’ll be reading it), or in Audible format.
 I’ll let my readers know a start date when I choose one.

 I put many hours of my time into this free read-along.
-If this series has been useful to you, please consider making a small donation, or choosing one of the other ways you can Support Kit!
+If this series has been useful to you, please consider making a small donation.

 Until next time, thank you for reading and may your choices bring you great joy!